LearnToProgramRoanoke/Learn-Python/Zombie-House/lists.md

 >>> x(3)
 >>> 'four'
 ```
-Lists are mutable, so you can add and remove items in a list in the program.
+Lists are mutable, so you can add and remove items in a list with code.
 The game uses this for tracking the player's inventory.
 With the "get [item]" command, if the item is in the room, it is added to the inventory list.

 ```python
 # if they type 'get' first